Manuel Prado Ugarteche: Early life

+Early political career

+Joined to the Civil Party, he and his brothers Javier and Jorge supported the civil-military coup d'etat which overthrew President Guillermo Billinghurst in February 1914.
+The coup was organized by members of both the Civil Party and the Congress who wanted to anticipate the dissolution of the latter by Billinghurst.
+The Prado brothers took an active role in the capture of the Government Palace and once Billinghurst was arrested urged him to resign.
+The deposed Billinghurst later said that the Prado brothers stated that they were obliged "to vindicate the name of his father".
+Manuel Prado was then promoted to lieutenant by the Congress.

-In 1915 he was elected a member of the Municipal Council of Lima during the administration of Mayor Pedro de Osma.
-In the Council he was an inspector of Works and as such designed some of the plans of the urban reordering of the city.
+In 1915, he was elected member of the Council of the City of Lima.
+In the Council, he was an inspector of Works and as such designed some of the plans of the urban reordering of the city.

-As a young army officer, Prado was a key player in the coup that overthrew President Guillermo Billinghurst in 1914.
-He became president of the Central Reserve Bank in 1934 and served until 1939.

-He assumed the presidency of the Associated Electric Companies.
-In 1919, when President Augusto B. Leguía began his eleventh-century, Serrano was elected deputy for huamachuco province for that year's National Assembly which was intended to issue the 1920 Constitution2.
-He then remained an ordinary senator until 19243.
-From Congress he began a tenacious opposition to the re-election politics of President Augusto B. Leguía, so he had to be imprisoned in 1921,along with other civilists, and deported to Chile.
-From Chile he went into exile to France, where he remained until 1932.
-On his return he was chairman of the board of the Peruvian Vapores Company and general manager and president of the Central Reserve Bank of Peru,which he served from 1934 to 1939.
+In 1919, Prado was elected a member of the National Assembly called by Augusto Leguía to promulgate a new Constitution.
+Early that year, Leguía had overthrew the Civilist President Pardo y Barreda and called an assembly to rewrite a Constitution convenient to him.
+Prado among other Civilists decisively opposed the new regime and despite being elected a senator later was deported by Leguía in 1921.
+He and his brothers settled down in Paris and London, respectively.

+Prado returned to Peru after a military coup overthrew Leguía in 1930.
+In 1932, he was elected a member of the board of directors of the Central Reserve Bank of Peru and, shortly afterwards, general manager of the Bank.
+In 1934, he was appointed chairman (Governor) of the Bank, a post he occupied until 1939 with the general manager office.

 1939 election

-For the 1939 general election,President Oscar R. Benavides chose Prado as his presidential candidate.
-Against this official candidacy, José Quesada Larrea, a young lawyer, a native of Trujillo, Peru,who for his campaign acquired the newspaper La Prensa,from where he fought for electoral freedom, for the obvious purpose of the government to manipulate the results.
+For the 1939 general election, President Oscar R. Benavides chose Prado as his presidential candidate.
+Against this official candidacy, José Quesada Larrea, a young lawyer, a native of Trujillo, Peru, who for his campaign acquired the newspaper La Prensa, from where he fought for electoral freedom, for the obvious purpose of the government to manipulate the results.

 The APRA party, which was the most important party in the country, was outlawed.
 Another important political force, the Sanchecerrista Revolutionary Union, was also annulled when its leader, Luis A. Flores, was banished.
 At the electoral juncture, both Prado and Quesada requested the support of the apristas(Members and supporters of the APRA) but they decided not to take sides.
 Prado ran as a candidate for a concentration of small parties.